Nephin Beg Range

-The Nephin Beg Range or Nephin Mountains is a mountain range in County Mayo, Ireland.
+The Nephin Beg Range (pronounced 'NAY-FINN') (Néifinn Bheag), or Nephin Mountains is a mountain range in County Mayo, Ireland.
 The range contains the mountains of Slieve Carr (its highest peak), Nephin Beg, Birreencorragh and Corranabinnia/Cushcamcarragh, among others.
-The range hosts the Nephin forest, a 4,843 hectares forest managed by Coillte.
+The range hosts the Nephin forest, a 4,843 hectares former commercial forest now managed by Wild Nephin National Park.

-The range is in the process of becoming Ireland's first designated wilderness area, a 10-15 year project including remaking forest roads as walking trails and setting up huts for sustainable camping.
-The wilderness, when finished, is due to cover 16,000 hectares including a large amount of Ballycroy National Park and Coillte land.
+Much of the range has come under the ownership of the NPWS in 2018, and is in the process of becoming Ireland's first designated wilderness area, a continuing long-term project of restoring biodiversity and the natural envrionment as well as developing walking trails, huts and cottages recreational hiking and camping.
+The wilderness, when finished, is due to cover 16,000 hectares of Wild Nephin National Park land.